Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 ## Use of Application Note Software

 The virtual keyboard will wait until it is connected to a host.
-The IDM2040-7A display will indicate this with the Bridgetek logo and the caption "Waiting for host".
+The IDM2040-7A display will indicate this with the Bridgetek logo and the caption "Waiting for host...".

 Once the host is connected then it will display the virtual keyboard.